-1

 Beverly Knight (Local Channel Panel

 Chair) - West Sussex Better

 Communities, WSCC:

 beverly.knight@westsussex.gov.uk

 who has shared information on

 contextual issues.

 Sussex Police Prevent Team:

 Telephone 101 Ext.
 531355

 prevent@sussex.pnn.police.uk

-2.2 Is Prevent included within school's Overseen by HT and Prevent Duty is referenced in the Recent update to safeguarding policy
+2.2 Is Prevent included within school's , Prevent Duty is referenced in the Recent update to safeguarding policy

 Safeguarding Policy?
 SLT school's Safeguarding Policy and all due to KCSIE changes (September

-Advised by Prevent staff have been updated on this at the 2023).
+Advised by Prevent staff have been updated on this at the 2024).

 Leads annual Safeguarding update and Recent update to the Prevent Policy -

 training session.
-June 2023
+June 2024

 Prevent Duty is actively promoted and

 not merely held within a policy.

 2.3 Is Prevent included within the Overseen by HT and Prevent is referenced in the Safer Additional staff have trained in Safer

 school's Safer recruitment Policy?
 SLT Recruitment Policy & referred to in the Recruitment (NSPCC)

-· "New Staff Appointment Check List".
+"New Staff Appointment Check List".

 2.4 Is Prevent included with the Overseen by HT and Detailed checks are conducted DSL checks all visiting speakers.
 A

 school's Visitors Policy and SLT regarding visitors to the school through visiting speaker cannot come into

 protocols?
 Are due diligence the "New Staff Appointment Check school unless information has been

 checks conducted on visitors to List", New Coach/Peripatetic sent to DSL in advance and checks

 the school?
 Does the policy set Appointment Check List" and the have taken place.
 DSL decision is

 out clear protocols for ensuring "Visiting Speaker - Check List".
 These final and outcomes are sent to HR

 that any visiting speakers - stringent checks ensure that any and the member of staff enquiring

 whether invited by staff or by visiting speakers are suitable.
 "It is about the visiting speaker.

-pupils themselves - are suitable common knowledge amongst teaching
+pupils themselves - are suitable common knowledge amongst teaching The DSL checks the content of the

-and appropriately supervised and support-staff that all visiting
+and appropriately supervised and support-staff that all visiting visitor's presentations to students.

 within school? speakers are appropriately supervised

 within school.

 Any visitors who visit us regularly are

 subject to stringent checks and names

 are held on the School's Central

 Register.
 A list of regular visitors is

 published in the Senior School and the

 Junior School.

-are held on the School's Central Register.
-A list of regular visitors is published in the Senior School and the

 2.5 Is Prevent included within the school's Contractors Policy?
 Are due diligence checks conducted on contractors working at the school or providing extra-curricular activities?
 Overseen by HT and SLT Contractors engaged by the school must complete the same checks for their employees that the school is required to complete for its staff.
 The school requires confirmation that these checks have been completed before employees of the contractor can commence work at the school.
-Agencies who supply staff to the school must also complete the pre-employment checks which the school would otherwise complete for its staff.
+Agencies who supply staff to the school must also complete the preemployment checks which the school would otherwise complete for its staff.
 Again, the school requires confirmation that these checks have been completed before an individual can commence work at the school.
 The school will independently verify the identity of staff supplied by contractors or an agency in accordance with section of the Recruitment, Selection and Disclosure Policy and will require the provision of the original DBS disclosure certificate before contractors or agency staff can commence work at the school.
-Safer Recruitment updates and process amendments in light of KCSIE changes 2023.
+Safer Recruitment updates and process amendments in light of KCSIE changes 2024.
 2.6 Is Prevent an agenda item of relevant meetings/planning processes?
 Overseen by HT and SLT DSL meetings and Key Stage meetings would discuss any concerns relating to Prevent/radicalisation.
 New Staff complete the online Prevent Training.
 All staff have taken online safeguarding training which includes Prevent focus.